Dead Men Tell No Tales: Assessing Post-Mortem Data Protection in GenAI Chatbots: Introduction and Background

-\parheading{Privacy and AI Regulations.} \ismat{The EU AI Act~\cite{eu_ai_act2025} imposes transparency obligations on Gen-AI systems, even when they are not classified as high-risk.
-These include disclosing that content is AI-generated, implementing safeguards to prevent illegal content generation, and publishing summaries of copyrighted material used during training.
-More advanced general-purpose models, like GPT-4 which may pose systemic risks, must undergo rigorous evaluations.
-Similarly, starting January 1, 2026, California’s AI Transparency Act (SB 942) requires Gen-AI systems producing multimedia content, for example, synthetic voices, deepfakes, or images, with over one million monthly users in California to include disclosures and detection tools.
-The law mandates visible labels, embedded watermarks, and free verification tools, with enforcement by the California Attorney General~\cite{CA_AI_Act26}.
-Recent U.S. AI Action Plan also emphasizes improving AI accessibility and robustness within federal agencies.
-It calls for expanding secure access to federal data, developing a government wide AI procurement toolbox, and promoting AI systems that are resilient to adversarial attacks.
-However, it does not address data ownership or copyright concerns in training Gen-AI systems ~\cite{us_ai_action_plan2025}.
+\parheading{Privacy and AI Regulations.} Recent AI regulations, in addition to existing privacy regulations, increase restrictions and enforce guidelines on consumer data use. \ismat{The EU AI Act~\cite{eu_ai_act2025} (2024) imposes transparency obligations on GenAI systems \elina{and classifies these systems into risk categories.} Regardless of risk category, these systems must disclose the content is AI-generated, implement safeguards to prevent illegal content generation, and publish summaries of copyrighted material used for training.
+More advanced general-purpose models that may pose risks, e.g., GPT-4, must undergo rigorous evaluations and adversarial testing \cite{eu_ai_act2025}.
+Similarly, from January 2026, California’s AI Transparency Act (SB 942) requires GenAI systems with over one million monthly users in California and producing multimedia content such as synthetic voices or images, to include disclosures and detection tools.
+This act mandates visible labels, embedded watermarks, and free verification tools, with enforcement by the California Attorney General~\cite{CA_AI_Act26}.
+On a federal level, the recent US AI Action Plan~\cite{us_ai_action_plan2025} (2025) emphasizes improving AI accessibility and robustness within federal agencies.
+It calls for expanding secure access to federal data, developing a government wide AI procurement toolbox, and promoting AI systems that are resilient to adversarial attacks, however overlooked data copyright or ownership concerns.

+\elina{Enacted AI regulations focus on the legal use of training data, and the detection of AI-generated content.
+However, post-mortem data (mis)use is not considered.}

-Recent privacy laws regulate the data subjects'~\textit{right to be forgotten} as per GDPR~\cite{Unlearning_GDPR} or~\textit{right to delete/erase} as per CCPA~\cite{CCPA2018} or LGPD \cite{LGPD}, stating that a data subject has the right to request the deletion of personal information collected by a company.
-Further, for machine learning models, the UK Information Commissioner’s Office (ICO) issued draft guidance that stated that a data deletion request may require retraining or deleting the model entirely. \elina{However, most privacy and AI laws do not apply to data from deceased individuals.
-For instance, the EU AI act defines deepfakes as "AI-generated or manipulated image, audio or video content that resembles existing persons ... " \cite{eu_ai_act2025}, thus not considering imitations of deceased individuals as deepfakes.}
+\elina{Meanwhile, privacy regulations aim to provide consumers with more control over their data.} These privacy laws regulate the data subjects'~\textit{right to be forgotten} as per GDPR~\cite{Unlearning_GDPR} or~\textit{right to delete/erase} as per CCPA~\cite{CCPA2018} and LGPD \cite{LGPD}, stating that a data subject has the right to request the deletion of personal information.
+Most regulations also include rights to \textit{correct} or \textit{access} one's personal information. \chloe{However, these rights are obviously only exercisable by living people, leaving data requests for/about the deceased unaddressed.}